 \section{Introduction}

 In the era of big data, almost all online activities are driven by data.
-As is said by IBM's Chief Executive Officer that ``big data is the new oil'', the data would bring us huge benefits, therefore have become the key in current business competitions.
-In addition, these data are pushing the advances of machine learning which have brought us such breakthroughs in various scenarios, such as medical diagnosis~\cite{esteva2017dermatologist}\cite{fakoor2013using}, image classification~\cite{rastegari2016xnor}, and facial recognition~\cite{schroff2015facenet}.
-In such aforementioned widely-applied scenarios, massive amounts of high-quality data are the dominating factor in the performance of the machine learning models.
+The data, which would bring us enormous benefits, become the key to current business competition.
+In addition, data are pushing the advances of machine learning, which have brought us breakthroughs in various scenarios, such as medical diagnosis~\cite{esteva2017dermatologist,fakoor2013using}, image classification~\cite{rastegari2016xnor}, and natural language processing~\cite{gu2021domain}.
+In the aforementioned widely-applied scenarios, massive amounts of high-quality data are usually a dominating factor affecting the performance of machine learning models.